wannesm/adsphd/README.md

 ADS PhD LaTeX template
 ======================

-*This template is the result of an ongoing group effort.
+*This template is the result of an ongoing group effort by a number of volunteers.
 Help your fellow PhD researcher in the Issues section and contribute updates if you can.*

 If you want to share tips, tricks, updates, questions or problems: add them